emilyshea94/handy-notes/README.md

 ## Description
 For this challange I took starter code and created a note taking app that allowes users to log notes.
 The starter code included all the code I needed instead of the "server.js".
 I inserted the code for "server.js" and then connected it to the index.html so that it would be a functioning website for note taking.
+The challenge seemed pretty straight forward at first but I ran into several issues with cloning the code.
+I had to redo my repository at least two times because I wasnt able to commit my changes.
+So for the final Repository, I simply moved my code from my previous repo into this one.

 https://github.com/emilyshea94/handy-notes